ubports/docs.ubports.com/appdev/platform/click.rst

 Security and app isolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All Ubuntu apps and scopes are confined respecting AppArmor access control mechanism (see `Application Confinement <https://wiki.ubuntu.com/SecurityTeam/Specifications/ApplicationConfinement#App_confinement_with_AppArmor>`_) , meaning they only have access to their own resources and are isolated from other apps and parts of the system.
+All Ubuntu apps are confined respecting AppArmor access control mechanism (see `Application Confinement <https://wiki.ubuntu.com/SecurityTeam/Specifications/ApplicationConfinement#App_confinement_with_AppArmor>`_) , meaning they only have access to their own resources and are isolated from other apps and parts of the system.
 The developer must declare which policy groups are needed for the app or scope to function properly with an apparmor ``.json`` file.

 Example ``apparmor.json`` file::